joseph-a-levine/authoring/_older/february_2025.md

 ## Music

-It's been a while since I've had a music section!
+It's been a while since I've had a music section.
+Zakir Hussain died in December.
+He is the musician I most wish I could have seen live; I thought I had another decade at least.
+Shruti Rajagopalan's obituary of him is [here](https://srajagopalan.substack.com/p/zakir).
+I loved him best for his work with John McLaughlin and Béla Fleck; when he came on screen in *Monkey Man,* I confused DB by shouting aloud.

 Here are five 2024 albums I *loved*, which you might not have come across:

 **Dala Toni**, Ajate.
 "Experience the explosive encounter of Afro groove and Japanese traditional Ohayashi music!"
 Lots of fun.